 Taxation of capital gains made upon disposal of the fund units or shares

-Foreign Account Tax Compliance Act (FATCA) was enacted in 2010 by US Congress to target non-compliance by US taxpayers using foreign accounts.
+The Foreign Account Tax Compliance Act (FATCA) was enacted in 2010 by the US Congress to target non-compliance by US taxpayers using foreign accounts.
 FATCA requires foreign financial institutions to report to the IRS information about financial accounts held by US taxpayers, or by foreign entities in which US taxpayers hold a substantial ownership interest.
 FATCA has been implemented in France insofar as France and the USA entered into an intergovernmental agreement regarding FATCA on 14 November 2013.

 The Common Reporting Standard (CRS) was developed in response to the G20 request and approved by the OECD Council on 15 July 2014 to improve transparency and automatic exchange of tax information.
 The CRS requires jurisdictions to obtain information from their financial institutions and automatically exchange that information with other jurisdictions on an annual basis.
 France signed the multilateral agreement for the automatic exchange of information relating to financial accounts on 29 October 2014.